matcha-ai/matcha/docs/tensor/jit.md

 ```

 To JIT it, simply call call `jit` on it.
 The higher-order function
-`jit` returns the JITed version of the given function.
+`jit` returns the JITed version of the given tensor function.
-Next, we can then use it instead of the original function:
+Next, we can use it simply as a usual function:

 ```cpp
 int main() {